initbiz/seostorm-plugin/README.md

 * `excludeFields` will exclude the fields from the form

 `excludeFields` can also define the inverse by `*`, so in the second example we will have all the fields excluded except those defined later.

-## The differences between Arcane.SEO and inIT SEO Storm

-1. Dropped schema components support,
-1. Dropped minify JS and CSS features as they are built in October core or other plugins,